You’re cordially invited to visit my new Song of The Week Facebook page, where I’ve begun posting On My Turntable between our weekly postings.

 Or we could pick a song from “Nilsson Sings Newman”, Stereo Review’s 1970 album of the year, piano by Randy himself.
 It was probably the worst career choice Nilsson could have made at that point, recording an album of covers of a thoroughly unknown rival jazz/pop singer-songwriter, one even quirkier and with less mass appeal than Harry himself.
 Five of the ten songs are from Randy’s virtually unknown first album, a beloved and esteemed Desert Island pick of mine.
 In my mind, it’s a work of genius, incomparably original.
 Randy sings oblique, ironic, passionate songs with a growl that makes Dylan sound like Ella Fitzgerald, backed by a full orchestra filled with magic and muscle and mirth unlike any popular music.
 On the Nilsson album we get the same piano (by Newman) sans orchestra, and Harry’s unadulterated, angelic vocals.
 The irony has disappeared.
 Unless you listen to the songs and think about them.
 I prefer the original to the sweeter Nilsson versions, but they’re themselves so fine that they diminish the original not a whit.
 Check out Nilsson’s monumental ‘Love Story’ (vs Randy’s) or ‘Living Without You’ (vs Randy’s masterpiece, or the less-successful cover by wonderful, wonderful Luciana Souza).
 Or the indelible ‘Dayton, Ohio 1903’ (Nilsson’s, Randy’s).
 The irony is there; but you need a nuclear microscope to find it.

 Or ‘Vine Street’, Newman’s depiction of The Day and The Music and The Girl and Everything.
 It begins with an imagined clip from a recording some friends made when they were young, then segues into ‘Vine Street’ itself: “That was me, third guitar.
 I wonder where the others are.”
-Someone who knows music and knows me once said that this in his mind this is the song that most conjures me in his mind.
+Someone who knows music and knows me once said that if he had to choose one song that conjures Jeff Meshel, it’s ‘Vine Street.’
 Randy never put it on a studio album, but here’s a demo version.
 Here’s the first recording of it, by the immortal Van Dyke Parks from his first album “Song Cycle”, Randy on piano.
 And here’s the version from “Nilsson Sings Newman“.
 I’m sure glad I don’t have to decide which of the three I like best.

 But we’re going to go for “Ariel Ballet”, Nilsson’s most satisfying album.
 It starts off with ‘Good Old Desk’ (“My old desk does an arabesque in the morning when I first arrive”), his paean to his desk, industriousness and routine.
 Al (“Al Kooper is God”) Kooper said, “I’m sure he influenced the Beatles as much as the Beatles influenced him.”
 ‘Good Old Desk’ testifies to that amply.

 By the same token, we could pick as SoTW the lilting, perfectly constructed and performed bossa nova ‘The Wailing of the Willow’.
 Or his take on Beatles-fame, Nilsson-obscurity, and their fans growing old in ‘Mr. Richland’s Favorite Song’.
-Or, we have to admit, ‘Everybody’s Talking’.
+Or, we have to admit, ‘Everybody’s Talking’, utterly worthy of all its acclaim.
 Really, almost any cut on this consistently fine album from this tragically inconsistent genius.

 One is the loneliest number that you’ll ever do